HuntsmanCancerInstitute/AwsApps/README.md

    aws_secret_access_key = BgDV2UHZv/T5ENs395867ueESMPGV65HZMpUQ
    region = us-west-2
-4) Execute GSync to upload large old files to S3 and replace them with a placeholder file named xxx.ArchiveInfo.txt
+4) Execute GSync to upload large old files to S3 and replace them with a placeholder file named xxx.S3.txt
-5) To download and restore an archived file, rename the placeholder xxx.ArchiveInfo.txt.restore and run GSync.
+5) To download and restore an archived file, rename the placeholder xxx.S3.txt.restore and run GSync.
-6) To delete an archived file, it's placeholder, and any local files, rename the placeholder xxx.ArchiveInfo.txt.delete and run GSync.
+6) To delete an S3 archived file, it's placeholder, and any local files, rename the placeholder xxx.S3.txt.delete and run GSync.
    Versioned copies on S3 will not be deleted.
 Use the S3 Console to do so.
-7) Placeholder files may be moved, see -u; broken symlinks can be updated, see -s
+7) Placeholder files may be moved, see -u

 Required:
--d Path to a local directory to sync
+-d Path to a local directory to sync.
+This becomes the base key in S3, e.g.
+     BucketName/LocalDirName/...
 -b Dediated S3 bucket name

 Optional: